apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_unmanaging_vms.rst

 About Import Export Instances
 -------------------------

-CloudStack supports Import of Instances from Managed Hosts, External Hosts, Local Storage and Shared Storage.
+For certain hypervisors, CloudStack supports importing of Instances from Managed Hosts, External Hosts, Local Storage and Shared Storage, into CloudStack.

 Manage or Unmanage Instances on Managed Hosts
 -------------------------